UnkwUsr/rclip/README.md

 All saved history entries stored in `~/.rclip/{target_name}/`, each file per entry.

 For convenience you can use presented scripts `scripts/copy.sh` and `scripts/rm.sh` or write your own.

+If you use password manager, it will be useful to pause rclip, so just send signal SIGUSR1 and rclip will skip next clipboard update:

+`pkill -SIGUSR1 ^rclip$`

 ## Inspiration